MattiaPARRINELLO/Departure-Viewer-IDFM/readme.md

 - Fixed some train where showing NaNm NaNs of for the arrival time, this is now replaced with \"unknown\"
 - Removed the \"IN DEV\" for the geolocalisation feature

+#### [1.1.2] - 2025-02-05

+##### Fixed

+- Calling the API more frequently to get the most up to date data
+- Fixed the platform time thing that made the block disapear after like 3 seconds

 <h2>🛠️ Installation Steps:</h2>

 <p>1.
 Dowload the project</p>